-an introduction to using Montana native plants Celebrate Montana's natural heritage while creating diverse, attractive and environmentally sensitive landscape and restoration plantings.
-The Helena region has often been described as where the prairies meet the mountains.
-This diverse region of Montana provides many opportunities for using native plants in a variety of ways.
-Use the information in this packet to help you start on a Montana native plant adventure.
-What's in the packet?
+an introduction to using Montana native plants

+Celebrate Montana's natural heritage while creating diverse, attractive and environmentally sensitive landscape and restoration plantings.
+Montana has often been described as where the prairies meet the mountains.
+The diverse regions of Montana provide many opportunities for using native plants in a variety of ways.
+We hope the following information will help you start on a Montana native plant adventure.